-When disturbed the poplar hawk-moth flashes two bright orange patches on the hindwings.
+When disturbed Poplar hawk-moths will flash two bright orange patches on their hindwings.
 The patches are hidden when the moth is resting.

-The caterpillars of the poplar hawk-moth are bright green with a yellow horn on the rear end, and diagonal yellow stripes along the sides of the body.
+The caterpillars of the Poplar hawkmothss are bright green with a yellow horn on the rear end, and diagonal yellow stripes along the sides of the body.

 These moths are attracted to light at night.

 2015 - Royal Wootton Bassett, Wiltshire - Judy Fairbanks (photo)

 2015 - Rushden, Northampton - Dawn Johnson (photo)

 2015 - Sinfin, Derbyshire - Greg Waite (photo)